Precise definition and architecture of modern IAM systems

 API Design and Integration Framework Development

-Specification of comprehensive API landscapes and integration frameworks for seamless system connectivity and interoperability.
+Specification of comprehensive API landscapes and integration frameworks for smooth system connectivity and interoperability.

 • RESTful API design with OpenAPI specification